exosite-archive/hvac-reference-application/README.md

 Next, you will need to create a product.
 The product you create is the virtual representation of the BBG’s physical hardware and sensors that will send data to the Murano platform.
 To create a new product:

 1. Navigate to the following URL.
-Note: Product name cannot contain any capital letters. [https://www.exosite.io/business/products](https://www.exosite.io/business/products)
+Note: Your product name cannot contain any capital letters. [https://www.exosite.io/business/products](https://www.exosite.io/business/products)

    ![new product](assets/new_product.png)